open-quantum-safe/tsc/security/response-process.md

 ### Coverage

-Members of the VMT take it in turns on to acknowledge and triage reports on a next-person-up basis, in the order listed here (which also happens to be alphabetical by last name). his ordering is intended as an aid in staying organized but may be adjusted by the VMT as circumstances dictate---the important thing is to ensure coverage at all times.
+Members of the VMT take it in turns on to acknowledge and triage reports on a next-person-up basis, in the order listed here (which also happens to be alphabetical by last name).
+This ordering is intended as an aid in staying organized but may be adjusted by the VMT as circumstances dictate---the important thing is to ensure coverage at all times.
 Members of the VMT should inform the team when they will be unresponsive (e.g., on vacation or at a conference) for a week or more.

 > Example: